silverwolfg11/PatchStrap/README.md

 for `repoFolder`, so it ends up looking like `repoFolder="GitProjFolder"`.

 ## Using the Patch Script
 First, you want to clone the repo.
-To do this just execute `./patch download`.
-And it will download the folder.
+To do this just execute `./patch download` and it will download the folder.

 Make your changes within your designated git project folder.
 Remember these are commit patches, so make patches for every related change.
 Once you're ready to make a patch for your changes, just run `./patch gen [Patchname]`.
 Make patch name whatever you want,